particle-iot/docs/src/content/archives/an007-tower-info.md

 ---
 # AN007 Tower Info

+{{box op="start" cssClass="boxed warningBox"}}
+This page is no longer maintained and is provided for historical reference only
+{{box op="end"}}

+The Tower Info tool is not being maintained because it is not compatible with the most recently cellular modems.

 Tower Info is a tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop.
 This can be helpful it siting devices in the field, and troubleshooting connectivity issues.

 It uses a Boron 2G/3G to scan for towers and communicates with the device using Web BLE (Bluetooth).